These events took place in February, 2006

 “What’s remarkable is you’ve got all this money and all this intellectual power here.
 You have people come to discuss the world’s problems, and they can’t even get the snow plowed,” said David Trombetta, a long-time resident who recalls watching a motorcade bearing Margaret Thatcher and the first President Bush pass by on Main Street.
 “You should be able to build an ideal community here.
 It isn’t that.
 There’s a lot of petty politics.”

 Aspen’s notorious traffic congestion, which has produced much debate but no solution, is much in evidence.
 But give credit to the Aspen Skiing Company, they make it easy for visitors to get to and from their four resorts with an efficient fleet of free shuttle buses.
-The best feature about staying at the Tyrolean is there’s a bus stop at your doorstep
+The best feature about staying at the Tyrolean is there’s a bus stop near your doorstep

 In search of the shrine